hannakond/QualityCheckTrain/README.md

 # Fruit Quality Check Training Pipeline

-This is a part the final project of Hanna Kondrashova at the University of London.
+This is a part of the final project of Hanna Kondrashova at the University of London.

-This repository contains the training pipeline to produce a computer vision model based on YOLOv5 that can process the following classes:
+This repository contains the training pipeline to produce a computer vision model based on YOLOv5 that contains the following classes:
 - Rotten apple
 - Good apple
 - Storage containing a large amount of apples that are difficult to distinguish